Are you new to the wonderful world of SEO?

 Download this checklist of 10 free tools to get start with SEO.

 In this post, I’ll share 10 free SEO tools that are perfect for beginners who want to get their feet wet.
-These tools won’t guarantee page one results, but they’ll go a long way in helping you formulate a strategy for reaching your goals.
+These tools won’t guarantee page one search results, but they’ll go a long way in helping you formulate a strategy for reaching your goals.

 Let’s take a closer look!

-If you’re going to familiarize yourself with only one SEO tool, let it be this one.
+If you’re going to familiarize yourself with only one free SEO tool, let it be this one.
 It may not be the most advanced.
 And, it may not have a direct impact on your rankings.
 But, it’s extremely powerful for beginners.

 For example, you can use it to see how many URLs have been submitted and how many have been indexed.